On this page:

 How to Join

 Annual dues are payable to STC on January 1 (membership year ends on December 31).
 Membership may not be transferred or assigned to another person.
 STC dues are tax deductible.
 A receipt and membership card will be mailed to you after your payment is received.
 New members joining after 31 January pay a prorated fee.
-Refer to the New Member Proration Schedule for how to figure the rates for new members.
+Refer to the chart of membership levels and dues at STC Membership Levels and Benefits for how to figure the rates for new members.
 Dues are paid to the Society for Technical Communication and include membership in a local chapter.
 Initial chapter assignment is made upon approval of the membership application, and a portion of each member's dues is rebated to the local chapter.
 Fifteen dollars is applied towards a subscription to the quarterly journal, Technical Communication, and $15 is for the monthly magazine, Intercom.